50 Safety Topics and Messages for Work

 4. Defensive driving

-Workers who commute or those who drive for work can be faced with unpredictable dangers on the road.
-It’s your duty to provide for their safety while they’re on the road.
-Defensive driving skills are one of the best ways to make sure your team members get to their destinations safely.
+Workers who commute or drive for work can be faced with unpredictable dangers on the road.
+And distracted driving is a leading cause of motor vehicle accidents.
+It’s your duty to ensure employees’ safety while they’re on the road.
+Defensive driving skills are one of the best ways to ensure your team members get to their destinations safely.
+Emphasize the dangers of using phones, eating, or other distractions while driving.
+Encourage defensive driving techniques to reduce risks on the road.

 5. Anti-phishing awareness